sandeep-dev-ui/Shell_Scrpting/README.md

 $ git clone repoURL.git      ; clones or download the repository from GitHUb
-$ git add fileName  or   git add .  ; git will start tracking all the changes that you made
+$ git add fileName  or   git add .  ; git will start tracking all the changes that you made ...

+# This to test without the bash